jorjic/gmtemplate/README.md

-# jumpstart-gamemode-template
+# gmtemplate
-A gamemode template for usage in Garry's Mod
+_**gmtemplate**_ is a bare-bones Garry's Mod gamemode template designed to cut down on the hassle of creating new gamemodes.

+## Features
+* An empty content/ directory tree, to make organizing new content as easy as possible.
+* A recursive file includer, which eliminates the trouble of `include` and `AddCSLuaFile`.

 ## Usage
-Clone repository as a new gamemode directory.
-Rename changeme.txt and modify file to match your gamemode.
-Modify shared.lua to match your gamemode name, author, website, and contact email.
-New code may be placed anywhere within the gamemode subdirectory.
-Files will be included automatically, with file prefix indicating which environments the file should be executed in.
+* Clone repository as a new gamemode directory
+* Rename changeme.txt and modify file to match your gamemode
+* Update gamemode details in shared.lua
+* Create new lua files anywhere within the gamemode/ subdirectory with the appropriate naming prefix
+  * (Lua files will be automatically included in the appropriate context on next map refresh)

-Files with the cl\* prefix will be included on clients.
-Files with the sh\* prefix will be included on clients and the server.
-Files with the sv\* prefix will be included on the server.
-Files with no matching prefix will not be included.
+  * Files with the cl\_\* prefix will be included on clients.
+  * Files with the sh\_\* prefix will be included on clients and the server.
+  * Files with the sv\_\* prefix will be included on the server.
+  * Files with no matching prefix will not be included.

+New directories created within the gamemode/ subdirectory will automatically be searched in the automatic inclusion.